 You can switch all or part of your investment into another QuayStreet Fund by notifying us in writing.
 The minimum amount you can switch is $1,000.

-Switches are treated as a withdrawal from one Fund and investment into another Fund and are generally processed within 10 business days (unless a suspension or deferral of redemptions is in place).
+Switches are treated as a withdrawal from one Fund and investment into another Fund and are generally processed within 10 business days*.
 PIE tax will be deducted.